Axolotl Active at Night: Their Natural Rhythm

 Their native lake habitat shaped this behavior pattern:

-Their response to bright light is simple: find cover and don’t move.
-Movement during daylight would attract predators, so they stay hidden and completely still.
+Their response to bright light is often simple: find cover and reduce movement.

 Hunting Happens at Night